meghanmshea/intertidal-eDNA/README.md

 #### Step 3: Load all of the necessary packages

 We use [**renv**](https://rstudio.github.io/renv/) to snapshot the project environment.
-As long as you've downloaded our full GitHub repo and are running our `PillarPoint.Rmd` file, the `renv::restore()` function at the beginning of the RMarkdown file will make sure you have the same packages that we do.
-If for some reason you've set up the project differently, you might need to run `renv::init()` in the console to properly initialize `renv`.
+When you open the project for the first time, before you do anything else, you should call `renv::restore()` to install all of the packages you need.

-If for some reason you're having issues with `renv`, you can also try loading the packages manually using the following code:
+If for some reason you're having issues with `renv`, you can also try loading the necessary packages manually using the following code:

 ```
 options(repos = list(CRAN = "http://cran.rstudio.com/"))